Coverage brought to you by

-12 Questions: Andrew Skurka
+12 Questions With Andrew Skurka

-Andrew Skurka, age 29, is something of a god in the world of ultra-light backpacking and long-distance solo treks.
 His latest feat — a 4,680-mile trip that entailed traveling by foot, ski and pack-raft for 176 days straight — was called the “Alaska-Yukon Expedition,” and it began and ended near the Arctic Circle in Alaska.
-For almost six months, Skurka traveled alone in a humongous geographical circle in land so wild that the route crossed only eight major roads.
+For almost six months, Skurka traveled alone in a humongous geographical circle in a land so wild that the route crossed only eight major roads.
 The trip was supported by National Geographic and coverage of it appears in the March issue of the magazine, on newsstands now.
 Gear Junkie caught up with Skurka for a dozen quick questions on dirty socks, food drops, and the best and worst equipment used on his latest long trek into the wild. —Stephen Regenold

 1. How often do you change socks?